Nuclear marine propulsion: Decommissioning

 Decommissioning nuclear-powered submarines has become a major task for U.S. and Russian navies.
 After defuelling, U.S. practice is to cut the reactor section from the vessel for disposal in shallow land burial as low-level waste (see the ship-submarine recycling program).
 In Russia, whole vessels, or sealed reactor sections, typically remain stored afloat, although a new facility near Sayda Bay is to provide storage in a concrete-floored facility on land for some submarines in the far north.

 Future designs

 Russia built a floating nuclear power plant for its far eastern territories.
 The design has two 35 MWe units based on the KLT-40 reactor used in icebreakers (with refueling every four years).
 Some Russian naval vessels have been used to supply electricity for domestic and industrial use in remote far eastern and Siberian towns.

-In 2010, Lloyd's Register was investigating the possibility of civilian nuclear marine propulsion and rewriting draft rules (see text under Merchant Ships).
+In 2010, Lloyd's Register was investigating the possibility of civilian nuclear marine propulsion and rewriting draft rules.